jackpine/collision/_posts/2015-09-01-dangerous-intersections-of-usc.md

 We will continue to research and talk about cycling safety in Los Angeles, not only from behind our computer screens with statistical/geospatial analysis, but also from our bikes.
-We experience the physical environmental factors on the street that make some of these places so dangerous, while others are a safe, economical, and fun way to get around.
+We experience the physical environmental factors on the street that make some of these routes so dangerous, while other routes offer a safe, economical, and fun way to get around.

 Comments and Suggestions? [contact us](mailto://info@jackpine.me).